- What is ecological and landscape classification (ELC)?

 The National Ecological Framework (NEF) identifies and describes the biophysical properties of large land units based on ecological similarity.
 The NEF subdivides Canada into ecologically similar areas, based on the integration of climate, physiography, landform and vegetation.
 This framework is a well-developed and supports many Yukon land and resource management activities.

-Find ELC data and publications
+Find ELC publications

 - Klondike Plateau Boreal Low Subzone (BOLkp): A field guide to ecosite identification (2019)